Maestro ready for take-off

 Fans of the vast aeronautical narrative that in the last five years has marked the major milestones in terms of concept, development and testing of the GE Catalyst, know perfectly well that it is the first turboprop to have several parts made with additive manufacturing, the technological specialty with which Fattorini made his debut in this industry.

-“The combustor has seen considerable technical and performance maturity and has been developed to reduce NOx emissions by 24%, thanks to the application of 3D printed components such as swirlers”, continues Fattorini.
+“The combustor has seen considerable technical and performance maturity and has been developed to reduce NOx emissions, thanks to the application of 3D printed components such as swirlers”, continues Fattorini.
 “The power gear box of the Catalyst is also an absolute masterpiece of best practice.
 Its additive case simplifies 70 different parts into just two, with a total mass reduction of 11% and the functionality of the part itself within the power transmission chain has even been improved.”

 "The power gear box of the Catalyst is also an absolute masterpiece of best practice: its additive case simplifies 70 different parts into just two, with a total mass reduction of 11% and its functionality within the power transmission chain has even been improved.”